-In this special instruction feature, we recruited the help of Golf Monthly Top 25 Coach Dougie Bell to look at how Tiger’s swing has changed over the years.
+In this special instruction piece, we recruited the help of Golf Monthly Top 25 Coach Dougie Bell to look at how Tiger’s swing has changed over the years.
 By taking a selection of still images from the year 2000, when Tiger was arguably at the pinnacle of his powers and comparing them with photos taken earlier this year at the Dubai Desert Classic, we wanted to see exactly what changes the back injuries have forced him to make and how they are affecting his game on the course.
 Here is how Tiger’s swing has changed…

 Tiger Woods has always had exemplary fundamentals and little has changed in that department over the years.
 He has a solid base and a neutral grip, learned as a young kid working with his dad.